 If you experience frequent urination, burning upon urination, or discolored urine, you may have a urinary tract infection (UTI) that can cause complications if left untreated.
-At Aloha Urology, board-certified urologist Garry Peers, MD, and his team treat UTIs to eliminate unpleasant symptoms and restore your quality of life.
-Aloha Urology has two locations in Honolulu and another in Lihue, Hawaii.
-Call your nearest office at the first sign of a UTI.
+At Aloha Urology, board-certified urologists Garry Peers, MD, Tim Roytman, MD, and Jason Smotherman treat UTIs to eliminate unpleasant symptoms and restore your quality of life.
+Aloha Urology has locations in Honolulu, Hawaii and the neighboring islands.
+Call our office at the first sign of a UTI.

 A urinary tract infection (UTI) is the second most common infection in the body.
 It’s an infection in your urinary tract, which includes your kidneys, ureters, urethra, and bladder.
 Many UTIs involve the bladder or urethra.